Health Insurance, Medicaid, and Denali KidCare Frequently Asked Questions

 What Medicaid eligibility groups are affected by the ACA?

-Effective January 1, 2014 the following Medicaid groups are covered in Alaska:
+Effective September 1, 2015 the following MAGI Medicaid groups are covered in Alaska:

-Former foster care children up to the age of 26, and
+· Former foster care children up to the age of 26,

 What is happening with the other people currently receiving Medicaid?